-eMemory Technology Inc. invested and established eMemory Japan Corporation in March 2022, and the Company remitted investment fund of JPY50,000 thousand on October 21, 2022 and February 3, 2023.
+The Company invested and established eMemory Japan Corporation in March 2022, and the Company remitted an investment fund of JPY50,000 thousand on October 21, 2022 and February 3, 2023.

-The investments in the subsidiary accounted for using the equity method and the share of profit or loss and other comprehensive income (loss) of those investments for the years ended December 31, 2022 and 2021 were based on the subsidiary's financial statements which have been audited for the same years.
+The investments in the subsidiary accounted for using the equity method and the share of profit or loss and other comprehensive income (loss) of those investments for the years ended December 31, 2023 and 2022 were based on the subsidiary's financial statements which have been audited for the same years.